meshtastic/firmware/docs/README.md

 Most of these problems should be solved by the beta release:

 * Encryption is turned off for now
-* A number of software work items have to be completed before battery life matches our measurements, currently battery life is about two days
+* A number of (straightforward) software work items have to be completed before battery life matches our measurements, currently battery life is about two days.
+Join us on chat if you want the spreadsheet on power measurements.
 * The current Android GUI is pretty ugly still
 * The Android API needs to be documented better
 * The Bluetooth API needs to be documented better